A different view on high-end technology

 The goal: Invention to sustain

-It was clear that the concept would “take off”.
-Even now, the difficulty tends to be the right “pick” among the opportunities.
-“We definitely have more solutions in mind than resources at hand.”
 Since 2020, Bernd has stepped down from his corporate career to devote himself exclusively to the development of the “3BE” idea.
-“Our achievements so far means we can offer our customers – and potentially their customers – something extraordinary that comes with visual and acoustic qualities on unrivaled level.
+“We have something extraordinary that comes with visual and acoustic qualities on unrivaled level.
+People like it.
 A good position to sustain.”